 A functioning toilet is something we often take for granted until an emergency occurs.
-When your home’s water is turned off due to a plumbing issue or the municipal supply has been temporarily shut off in order to end to plumbing repairs, it can result in an embarrassing situation for someone who uses the toilet without knowing there is no running water at the moment.
+When your home’s water is turned off due to a plumbing issue, it can result in an embarrassing situation for someone who uses the toilet without knowing there is no running water at the moment.

 What Happens If You Flush The Toilet When The Water Is Off?